 Rubbing an ice cube on your teeth: Rubbing an ice cube on your teeth after waking up from sleep helps relieve them of any toothaches from bruxism and also helps to reduce any soreness that you may have developed in them during sleep.

 Before going to bed every night, try to have a cup of warm milk before going to bed.
 Milk contains calcium and magnesium that help relax your jaw muscles while you sleep and prevent you from clenching your jaws together involuntarily during sleep.

 You may also practice deep breathing exercises before going to bed every night, which helps relax your muscles and keep away stress that might lead to clenching your jaws together.

-To know more about bruxism, visit us at Helena, MT, or call us at (406) 443-6160 to schedule an appointment with the dentist and we will be happy to help.
+To know more about cavities, visit us at Helena, MT or call us at (406) 443-6160 to schedule an appointment with the dentist and we will be happy to help.